BOTHWELL TIMELINE

 1885

-After a visit from Mr Brown, the Minister of Lands and Works, it was decided the Public School was in urgent need of new buildings and plans were put into place to erect a new schoolhouse at Market Place.
+Following a visit by Mr Brown, Minister of Lands and Works, it was determined that the Public School urgently required new buildings, prompting plans for a new schoolhouse at Market Place.

 1886

-On the 22nd June the tender from M J Flanagan for £839 was accepted for the erection of the new State school.
+On June 22nd, the tender from M J Flanagan for £839 was accepted to construct the new State school.

 1888